MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/display-maps.md

 Show or hide map features such as roads and landmarks by setting the values of the following properties of the [**MapControl**](https://msdn.microsoft.com/library/windows/apps/dn637004).

 -   Display **buildings and landmarks** on the map by enabling or disabling the [**LandmarksVisible**](https://msdn.microsoft.com/library/windows/apps/dn637023) property.
+>[!NOTE]
+You can show or hide buildings, but you can't prevent them from appearing 3 dimensions.
 -   Display **pedestrian features** such as public stairs on the map by enabling or disabling the [**PedestrianFeaturesVisible**](https://msdn.microsoft.com/library/windows/apps/dn637042) property.
 -   Display **traffic** on the map by enabling or disabling the [**TrafficFlowVisible**](https://msdn.microsoft.com/library/windows/apps/dn637055) property.
 -   Specify whether the **watermark** is displayed on the map by setting the [**WatermarkMode**](https://msdn.microsoft.com/library/windows/apps/dn637066) property to one of the [**MapWatermarkMode**](https://msdn.microsoft.com/library/windows/apps/dn610749) constants.